-Beginning December 1, 2020, St. Thomas Public Library will no longer be charging late fines on overdue items!
+St. Thomas Public Library no longer charges late fees on overdue items.

-Why is St. Thomas Public Library removing fines?
-We’re here to connect our community with materials, resources, and services.
+Why have we removed fines?
+St. Thomas Public Library is here to connect our community with materials, resources, and services.
 Fines are a deterrent to making that happen!

 Studies have shown that fines do not actually stop people from returning items late, but late fines can stop people from using the library.
 Fines create economic barriers, and it’s important to us that everyone in our community has the same access to our materials, resources, and services.

 What does going fine free mean for me?

 - Overdue fines will no longer be applied to your account, and we have wiped clean any old fines from your accounts.

 - It doesn’t mean that you don’t have to return your items!
 You’re still responsible for anything that you have borrowed, and we’d like you to do your best to return borrowed materials on time because other people may be waiting to use the items.
 If you’re a little late, you won’t be penalized with a late fine.

 - If an item has not been returned in an appropriate amount of time, your account will be locked and you won’t be able to add holds or use digital items during that time.
 As soon as the items are returned, your account will go back to normal.